CNL Wiki

 • Any pre-sleep memory tests will take place straight after the corresponding video watch.

-• The order of morning memory tests will be randomized.
+• The order of morning memory tests will follow the order that the episodes were viewed.

 Task epochs run #